HazemAM/Tip/README.md

     }
     ```

-3.  `in-move`: This class indicaes that *Tip* is now adjusting its position to center itself horizontally on the screen.
-The CSS propery `left` is used here, so you can use a simple transition to animate the movement, e.g.:
+3.  `in-move`: Indicates that *Tip* is now adjusting its position to center itself horizontally on the screen.
+The CSS property `left` is used here, so you can use a simple transition to animate the movement, e.g.:

     ```css
     #tip.in-move {